updated November 2024

 For example, if your goal is to use time blocking to manage your time better, even as you set up the time blocks in your calendar, allow a ramp-up period to adjust your mindset and habits to support your goal.
 If you don’t and aren’t disciplined enough, you will fail your plan because it will become overwhelming and a burden.
 If I want to start a new habit on January 1st, I start the process sometime in November or December.
 Doing this takes the pressure off the January 1st start date and allows me to increase my skills and mindset capacity to meet the goal.

-If you have ambitious goals, your capacity must be ambitious.
 For example, wanting to increase your income or revenue, you must do something different to bring in extra, and that’s often in the effort.
 If you want to renovate your home or a part of your home and you have a deadline, your actions must rise to meet the occasion.
 You may need to work on the project before and after other responsibilities, save up intentionally for the project, and step out of your comfort zone to enlist proper help.

 Poor planning

-Poor planning is a result of a natural process when setting goals.
-We naturally overestimate our capacity and underestimate our time.
-This somewhat warped sense of time is tied to a psychological need to maintain a high self-image.
 For this reason, we tend to imagine ourselves achieving more in less time than we can.
 How often have you woken up with ideas of what you will accomplish?
-How often have you gone to bed wondering where the day went?
+How frequently have you gone to bed, wondering where the day went?

-Another factor that comes into play with poor planning is a need for more preparation, including research.
-Many people like to wing it and figure it out as they go.
-While this attitude can lead to pleasant surprises, it often gets in the way of proper planning because much is left to chance.
-Poor planning is often evident once a project is underway and starts to fall apart.
+Poor planning is frequently evident once a project is underway and starts to fall apart.
 If you’re in such a position, take a step back, look at what’s happening and needs to be done, and get clear on what you can do about what you didn’t plan.
 Continuing to wing it is rarely the solution.

 Big-picture planning